encount/angular-iscroll-probe/README.md

   Error message: `Object doesn't support this property or method`.
 * Safari 3 with iOS 3 on iPhone 3GS

-This does not necessarily mean that `angular-iscroll` itself breaks in the same browsers, but the demo code did.
+This does not necessarily mean that `angular-iscroll-probe` itself breaks in the same browsers, but the demo code did.